BertilBraun/Chess-Bot/README.md

-# Chess Bot
+# Python Chess
- Python Chess Bot
+ Python visual implementation of the Game Chess